patricklafrance/wmfnext-shell/README.md

 ### Develop a module in isolation

-To develop their own module, an independent team should not be required to install locally the host application or any other modules they do not own.
-However, when developping locally, they expect to render their module pages within the the federated application shell (root layout, root error boundary, etc..).
+To develop their own module, an independent team should not be required to install the host application or any other modules they do not own.
+However, they should still have a way to integrate with the federated application shell while developping (root layout, root error boundary, etc..).

 To achieve this, the first step is to move the federated application shell to the `wmfnext-shared` package.